manni2000/manni2000/README.md

 👨 &nbsp; <h1> Hi there, I'm Manish kumar.</h1>
 🎓 &nbsp;I'm currently pursuing Information Technology From IIEST, Shibpur.\
 💡 &nbsp;Some technologies, I enjoy working with Frontend Development.<br>
-🌱 &nbsp;I'm on track for learning more about Data Structure and Algorithm and ReactJs.
+🌱 &nbsp;I'm on track for learning more about Data Structure & Algorithm and ReactJs.

 <h3>🛠 Tech Stack</h3>